Onto-Med/phenoman-evaluation/README.md

 Resulting patient data will be placed inside the folders `synthea/output/fhir` and `synthea/output/csv`.

-## Importing the FHIR Resources into the LHA-Dev FHIR Testserver
+## Importing the FHIR resources into the LHA-Dev FHIR Testserver

 The following commands contain Linux Bash syntax.
 ```bash